Florida lawmakers pass bill giving wrongly convicted man who spent 34 years behind bars $1.7 million

 “I know this day was going to come sooner or later and today is the day,” he said at the time.

-Convicted despite a lack of physical evidence, despite his alibi and despite maintaining that he was innocent.
+He was convicted despite a lack of physical evidence, despite his alibi and despite maintaining that he was innocent.

-“Unfortunately no one believed him,” said Seth Miller, Executive Director of the Innocence Project of Florida.
+“Unfortunately, no one believed him,” said Seth Miller, Executive Director of the Innocence Project of Florida.

-No one believed him until in 2023 the Broward State Attorney’s Office conviction review unit reached a different conclusion.
+No one believed him until in 2023 when the Broward State Attorney’s Office conviction review unit reached a different conclusion.

-“Ultimately all of us came to the same conclusion that this man was wrongfully convicted, that this man shouldn’t have been in prison and we needed to get him out right now,” said Broward State Attorney Harold Pryor.
+“Ultimately, all of us came to the same conclusion -- that this man was wrongfully convicted, that this man shouldn’t have been in prison and we needed to get him out right now,” said Broward State Attorney Harold Pryor.

 At 57 years old, after living behind bars for 34 of those years, Holmes was free.